Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 Preventing Potential Cyber Attacks

-Hiding your IP address can keep you safe from cyber attacks.
-Once a hacker has your IP address, they can access a lot of information like your location, browsing history, and internet activity.
-Hackers can then use this information to trick you or your friends and family members into giving up more personal information through phony emails, messages, calls or texts.
-You can increase your security by masking your IP address.
+Hiding your IP address can keep you safer from cyber attacks by masking your IP address.
+Once a hacker has your IP address, they can access information like your location, browsing history, and internet activity.
+They can use this information to trick you or your loved ones into giving up more personal information through phony emails, messages, calls or texts.

 Summary of Digg's How To Hide Your IP Address